olleharstedt/olleharstedt.github.io/_posts/2020-05-28-typesafe-websocket-communication.markdown

   </tr>
 </table>

-but in this post, I also assume it to be *strong* and *static*, that is, checked during compile time without giving the programmer the possibility to mess things up by casting something to anything (like to `void*` in C).
+In this post, I also assume it to be *strong* and *static*, that is, checked during compile time without giving the programmer the possibility to mess things up by casting something to anything (like to `void*` in C).

 Why is type-safety good?
 Because it roots out several categories of errors.